cloudnative-pg/cloudnative-pg/docs/src/openshift.md

 # Red Hat OpenShift

-Cloud Native PostgreSQL is certified to run on
+CloudNativePG is certified to run on
 [Red Hat OpenShift Container Platform (OCP) version 4.x](https://www.openshift.com/products/container-platform) and is available directly from the
 [Red Hat Catalog](https://catalog.redhat.com/software/operators/detail/5fb41c88abd2a6f7dbe1b37b).

-The goal of this section is to help you decide the best installation method for Cloud Native PostgreSQL based on your organizations' security and access control policies.
+The goal of this section is to help you decide the best installation method for CloudNativePG based on your organizations' security and access control policies.

-Cloud Native PostgreSQL can be installed and managed via:
+CloudNativePG can be installed and managed via:

 - [OpenShift web console](#installation-via-web-console)
 - [OpenShift command-line interface (CLI)](#installation-via-the-oc-cli) called `oc`, for full control

-Cloud Native PostgreSQL supports all available install modes defined by
+CloudNativePG supports all available install modes defined by
 OpenShift:

 - cluster-wide, in all namespaces